Misuse and overuse of antibiotics lead to bacterial resistance

 Aside from preventing the misuse and overuse of antibiotics, the program also aims to provide the most cost-effective and efficient treatment for individual patients; encourage the rational use of antimicrobial agents; stop the emergence of resistant bacteria strains and superinfections; and reduce the rate of adverse drug reactions.

 As part of the ASP’s essential components, Prime Hospital has formed an Antibiotics Stewardship Committee with full management support.
-It has also began in collecting data related to resistant organisms and developing an antibiogram, which lists down individual bacterial pathogens susceptible to different antimicrobial agents, to help healthcare professionals choose the right antibiotics for the organism causing the infection.
+It has also begun in collecting data related to resistant organisms and developing an antibiogram, which lists down individual bacterial pathogens susceptible to different antimicrobial agents, to help healthcare professionals choose the right antibiotics for the organism causing the infection.

-Dr. Dirar Abdallah, Consultant Internal Medicine, Chair of ICU Department and Chair of the ASP program at Prime Hospital, said, “Prime Hospital’s objectives revolve around providing outstanding patient care and exceptional healthcare services.
+Dr. Dirar Abdallah, Consultant Internal Medicine, Chair of ICU Department, and Chair of the ASP program at Prime Hospital, said, “Prime Hospital’s objectives revolve around providing outstanding patient care and exceptional healthcare services.
 Properly prescribing medicines such as antibiotics are part and parcel of successfully meeting our goals, reducing cases of complications, and restoring the well-being and health of all our patients.
 The newly launched ASP further emboldens us to deliver the best medical care in the country.”

 He added: “ We have shared our unique experience in implementing this ASP program with our colleagues from all over the Gulf region, government and private sectors in UAE during the Dubai International Conference on Infectious Diseases and Vaccination (DICID), which was held in Dubai last May 10-12, 2018.
 The move is expected to further influence our colleagues from the private sector to start a step towards implementing this crucial program across all private hospitals in Dubai and thus to contribute positively to our society in Dubai and all over the UAE.”